jacklinke/cfps/current_topics/home_on_the_range.md

     - Contained By
     - Comparisons (fully_lt, fully_gt, etc)

+A before-and-after look (10 min)
+- We will go over a few side-by-side examples of queries using distinct start and end values vs. ranges to highlight the benefits

 We will build out a Swimming Pool Resource Scheduler project that makes heavy use of ranges (probably more than would be used in most projects) in order to demonstrate various approaches.
 (2.5 hrs)

 The initial model layout can be visualized in the following diagram:

 ![](https://lucid.app/publicSegments/view/8031b83b-fde9-48d8-a812-ae249f283690/image.png)

-The initial models.py file is:
+The initial (stripped down) models.py file using distinct lower and upper values is:

 ```python
 Pool models